Blond Ambition World Tour: Background

-In January 1989, Pepsi-Cola announced that they had signed a US$5 million deal with Madonna to feature her and her then upcoming single "Like a Prayer" in a television commercial.
-The deal also included Pepsi sponsorship of Madonna's next concert tour, announced at the time as the Like a Prayer World Tour.
-Madonna wanted to use the commercial to launch the song globally before its actual release — the first time this had been done in the music industry.
-Pepsi also benefited from having their product associated with Madonna.
-Titled "Make a Wish", the commercial had its premiere during the global telecast of the 31st Grammy Awards on February 22, 1989, with an estimated 250 million people around the world viewing it.
-The following day, Madonna released the music video for "Like a Prayer" on MTV.
-Featuring a church and Catholic images such as stigmata, Ku Klux Klan-style cross burning and the singer kissing a black saint.
-Religious groups worldwide, including the Holy See, immediately protested against, what they saw as, blasphemous use of Christian imagery and called for a boycott of Pepsi and PepsiCo's subsidiaries.
-As a result, Pepsi withdrew the commercial and canceled Madonna's sponsorship contract.
+In January 1989, Pepsi-Cola announced a US$5 million endorsement deal with Madonna, featuring her and her then-upcoming single "Like a Prayer" in a television commercial.
+The agreement also included Pepsi's sponsorship of Madonna's next concert tour, initially announced as the Like a Prayer World Tour.
+The singer intended the commercial to serve as a global launch for the song prior to its official release—an unprecedented move in the music industry—while Pepsi sought to associate its brand with her image.
+Titled "Make a Wish", the commercial premiered during the worldwide broadcast of the 31st Annual Grammy Awards on February 22, 1989, reaching an estimated 250 million viewers.

+The following day, Madonna premiered the "Like a Prayer" music video on MTV.
+Featuring religious imagery such as churches, stigmata, burning crosses resembling Ku Klux Klan symbolism, and the singer kissing a Black saint, the video provoked immediate backlash from religious groups worldwide, including the Holy See.
+Critics condemned what they viewed as blasphemous imagery and called for a boycott of Pepsi and its subsidiaries.
+In response, Pepsi withdrew the commercial and terminated its sponsorship agreement, effectively derailing plans for the Like a Prayer World Tour.

+With her touring plans postponed, Madonna turned her attention to film, starring in Dick Tracy and recording its companion soundtrack album, I'm Breathless.
+During this period, her manager Freddy DeMann secured alternative sponsorship from Japanese electronics company Pioneer, allowing plans for a new world tour to move forward in the summer of 1990.
+Since 1987's Who's That Girl World Tour, Madonna had expanded her creative ambitions through Broadway work and increasingly used her music as a vehicle for personal expression and commentary.
+She viewed translating this approach to the stage as a natural progression.

-Sire Records officially announced the Blond Ambition World Tour on November 16, 1989; Madonna's performance of the single "Express Yourself" at the MTV Video Music Awards was deemed a "preview".
-She described the tour as "much more theatrical than anything I've ever done [...]
-I know that I'm not the best singer and I know that I'm not the best dancer.
-But, I can fucking push people's buttons and be as provocative as I want.
-This tour's goal is to break useless taboos".
-The tour promoted Madonna's fourth album Like a Prayer and the Dick Tracy soundtrack I'm Breathless.
+Sire Records officially announced the Blond Ambition World Tour on November 16, 1989, with Madonna's performance of "Express Yourself" at the MTV Video Music Awards widely regarded as a preview.
+The tour ultimately supported both I'm Breathless and Madonna's fourth studio album, Like a Prayer (1989).
+Belgian electronic group Technotronic served as the tour's opening act.